gaultier/blog/roll_your_own_memory_profiling.md

 - `in use bytes` decrements by `N * sizeof(Foo)`

 These 4 dimensions are really useful to spot memory leaks (`in use objects` and `in use bytes` increase over time), peak memory usage (`space bytes`), whether we are doing many small allocations versus a few big allocations, etc.
-Pprof also supports sampling and we could supply a sampling rate here optionally but we want to track each and every allocation so we do not bother with that.
+`pprof` also supports sampling and we could supply a sampling rate here optionally but we want to track each and every allocation so we do not bother with that.

 Each entry (i.e. line) ends with the call stack which is a space-separated list of addresses.
 We'll see that it is easy to get that information without resorting to external libraries such as `libunwind` by simply walking the stack, a topic I touched on in a previous [article](/blog/x11_x64.html#a-stack-primer).